Returning to Work May Impact Your Auto and Home Insurance

 Return-to-work mandates may also affect your home insurance, particularly if you increased your limit to better cover your equipment setup while working from home.
 Alternatively, if you’re now working from home permanently or semi-permanently, or have a home-based business, this can also affect your coverage.

 To discuss how your auto insurance and home insurance may need to change as you transition back to the office, please contact our team or your Rogers Insurance broker directly.
+We offer the best home and content insurance because we’re one of Canada’s largest independent insurance brokers.
+That means that we work with a large number of home and contents insurance providers, giving you true competition and choice with your home and contents insurance quotes.

 The Insurance Implications of Pandemic Home Projects